Daniel-Schroeder15/Movies_project/README.md

   - We added score, score_prediction, genre and class to the result.
   - Finally the code was added to the interactive web app to update results every time an user pick a movie to get the recommendation.

-We also tried the ramdom forest because the feature importance, but the score_predictions were very low and we tried PCA_Hierarchical_Clustering but the explained variance when 2 components were taken was only (0.075, 0.047).

 - **Model choice explained:**